SidJhamb/paragraph-search/README.md

 ```

 ### **/paragraph/dictionary/**
-* This returns the definition of the top 10 words (frequency wise) found in the all the paragraphs currently stored in
+* This returns the definition of the top 10 words (frequency wise) found in all the paragraphs currently stored in
   the database.
 * Word definition is retrieved from [https://dictionaryapi.dev/](https://dictionaryapi.dev/).